 5.4 Tax Issues in the Age of Digital Economies

 In the last two decades, information and communication technology has developed rapidly.
-Computing power and storage capacities have increased exponentially, the production costs for computers have fallen, telecommunications networks and the Internet have spread, and software and data use have been optimized.
+Computing power and storage capacities have increased exponentially, the production costs for computers have fallen, telecommunications networks and the internet have spread, and software and data use have been optimized.
 As a result of this development and the associated transformation process, companies have adapted their existing business models and established new models.

-The resulting digital economy has produced the following business models, among others, as already mentioned in the OECD study on BEPS in its Action Item 1 (Addressing the Tax Challenges of the Digital Economy): (1) In the so-called E-Commerce (this was “the” buzzword back in the 1990s), goods or services are offered via digital networks and then sold online or offline (e.g. Alibaba or Amazon as online traders or Apple, which sells its goods online and in retail outlets).
-(2) In the so-called Online Advertising business, goods or services are advertised via the Internet and the operators of the websites generate advertising revenue or receive a fee for the sale of user data (e.g., Google, Facebook).
-(3) In the so-called Sharing Economy, goods or services are exchanged via an Internet platform and the intermediary platform receives a commission (e.g., Airbnb, Uber).
-(4) In so-called Cloud Computing, computer services such as computing power, storage or software are offered via the Internet (e.g., Amazon Web Services, Google, Microsoft).
+As already mentioned, the resulting digital economy has produced the following business models, among others, as stated in the OECD study on BEPS in Action Item 1 (Addressing the Tax Challenges of the Digital Economy).
+(1) E-commerce was “the” buzzword in the 1990s.
+This is when goods or services are offered via digital networks and then sold online or offline.
+For example, Alibaba or Amazon sell as online traders while Apple sells its goods online and in retail outlets.
+(2) In the online advertising business, goods or services are advertised via the internet.
+Website operators generate advertising revenue or receive a fee for the sale of user data (e.g., Google and Facebook).
+(3) In the sharing economy, goods or services are exchanged via an internet platform and the intermediary platform receives a commission (e.g., Airbnb and Uber).
+(4) In cloud computing, computer services such as computing power, storage or software are offered via the internet (e.g., Amazon Web Services, Google, and Microsoft).

 The digital economy is characterized by several key features that are relevant from a tax perspective.
-Goods and services can be offered easily and quickly across borders in different countries.
-Companies can carry out business functions from a central location, with no or only minimal presence of personnel in the sales market (mobility of taxation of the digital economy business functions).
-With a small increase in staff, companies can increase and maximize the size and reach of their business (scale without mass).
-Users, for their part, can carry out business transactions globally at comparative ease (mobility of users).
+Goods and services can be offered across borders, easily and quickly in different countries.
+Companies can carry out business functions from a central location, with little or no presence of personnel in the sales market (mobility of taxation of the digital economy business functions).
+With a small increase in staff, companies can increase and maximize the size and scope of their business (scale without mass).
+Users, for their part, can carry out business transactions globally with comparative ease (mobility of users).

-Furthermore, the development and use of intellectual property rights (and the resulting dependence on them) plays a major role.
+The development and use of intellectual property rights and the resulting dependence on them plays a major role.
 Digital companies are often dependent on IP and software and invest in the development of new software products.
-In addition, the collection and processing of data, especially so-called Big Data, is a decisive factor in the digital economy.
+In addition, the collection and processing of data, especially so-called big data, is a decisive factor in the digital economy.
 Customer data is evaluated to personalize advertising and improve the product range.

-Finally, network effects are of great importance for companies in the digital economy.
-The more users there are, the greater the value of the network (e.g., social networks, media sharing sites).
+The impact of a particular network is of great importance for companies in the digital economy.
+The more users there are in a network, the greater the value for advertisers and companies (e.g., social networks and media sharing sites).

-Due to the above-mentioned characteristics of the digital economy, the following tax problems and questions currently arise: Firstly, there is the question of how value creation is determined in the business models of the digital economy.
+Due to the above-mentioned characteristics of the digital economy, the following tax problems and questions have arisen.
+First, there is the question of how value creation is determined in the business models of the digital economy.
 Are users and data to be regarded as part of the value creation chain?
 And if so, what proportion of the total value creation of digital companies is made up of users and data?
-The users and the data they provide in the source State are not considered under current tax rules.
+The users and the data they provide in the source state are not considered under current tax rules.